andreasbm/lit-translate/README.md

 });
 ```

-It is possible to use this function to customize almost everything from the library.
+It is possible to use the `registerTranslateConfig` function to customize almost everything from the library.
 To learn more you can see `step 7`.

 ## 🙌 Step 3 - Set the language

 Invoke the `use` function to set a language.
-This function will use the registered loader to load the translations for the language and dispatch a global `langChanged` event.
-The translations are stored in a cache for the next time the `use` function is called with the same parameters.
+This function will use the registered loader from step 1 to load the translations for the language and dispatch a global `langChanged` event.
+To avoid fetching the translations again, the translations are stored in a cache for the next time the `use` function is called with the same parameters.

 ```javascript
 await use("en");